ImmuCell Corporation (ICCC): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1991 Launch of First Defense® Introduced its core product line targeting scours (diarrhea) in newborn calves, establishing a market presence.
+1991 Launch of First Defense® Introduced the core product line for calf scours, establishing a market presence and long-term revenue base.

 ImmuCell Corporation (ICCC) Ownership Structure